Patrick Omameh: Professional career

 On December 26, 2020, Omameh was signed to the Kansas City Chiefs' practice squad.
 He was elevated to the active roster on January 2, 2021, for the team's Week 17 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
-His practice squad contract with the team expired after the season on February 16, 2021.

-Las Vegas Raiders (second stint)

-On May 24, 2021, Omameh signed with the Las Vegas Raiders.
-He was released on August 31, 2021.
+The Chiefs lost Super Bowl LV to Tampa Bay.
+His practice squad contract with the team expired after the season on February 16.
+On May 24, Omameh signed with the Las Vegas Raiders.
+He was released on August 31.

-Carolina Panthers

 On November 10, 2021, Omameh was signed to the Carolina Panthers practice squad.
-He was released on January 4, 2022.
+He was released on January 4, 2022, having appeared in one game for the team.

+Omameh finished his career having appeared in 89 regular season games, 58 of which he started.
+He also appeared in four playoff games, three as a starter.